 For instance, let’s say, as part of your BCDR protocols, files are backed up weekly.
 But one of the files has been corrupted with malware.
 If this corruption goes unnoticed before the next weekly backup cycle, the malware-infected file replicates, giving ransomware access to the backup environment.

-However, to achieve true immutability, Unitrends provides (in addition to the above features) a dedicated cloud service, Unitrends Forever Cloud, for secure off-site retention.
-While you can access the data to read and import back to your local appliance, no outside source has the ability to modify, change or delete data written to the cloud target.
-Beyond securing backup copies in the cloud, you can perform Recovery Assurance on backups before replicating.
-This fully automated, application-level testing and failover with an isolated environment ensures guaranteed restoration in a data loss incident.
-In other words, it validates the immutable backup.
+To achieve true immutability, Unitrends provides a dedicated cloud service, Unitrends Forever Cloud, for secure, off-site retention of your data stored in an immutable cloud architecture.
+While you can access the data to read and import it back to your local appliance, neither the appliance nor any other source can modify, change or delete data written to the cloud target.
+Implementing an immutable cloud for storing backup copies overcomes the risks associated with local immutability.